rbhattarai-code/EDA-with-Python/README.md

 Car Dataset Exploratory Data Analysis (EDA)
 Project Overview

-This project involves performing Exploratory Data Analysis (EDA) on a dataset of cars.
-The analysis includes cleaning the data, handling missing values, identifying outliers, and visualizing key insights using Python libraries like pandas, matplotlib, and seaborn.
+This project is focused on performing Exploratory Data Analysis (EDA) on a comprehensive car dataset sourced from Kaggle.
+Through this analysis, I aim to uncover insights about various car attributes, such as the make, model, year, fuel type, engine specifications, and pricing (MSRP).
+The project enhances my data analysis skills using Python, Pandas, and Matplotlib.
+Dataset Description

+The dataset contains 16 columns related to various data of cars:

+    Make: The company that manufactures the car.
+    Model: The specific model of the car.
+    Year: The year the car was manufactured.
+    Engine Fuel Type: The type of fuel the car uses.
+    Engine HP: Horsepower of the car's engine.
+    Engine Cylinders: The number of cylinders in the car's engine.
+    Transmission Type: The type of transmission the car uses.
+    Driven Wheels: Whether the car is rear-wheel drive, front-wheel drive, or all-wheel drive.
+    Number of Doors: The number of doors the car has.
+    Market Category: The car’s market category (e.g., luxury, crossover).
+    Vehicle Size: Size of the car (compact, midsize, etc.).
+    Vehicle Style: Style of the car (SUV, sedan, etc.).
+    Highway MPG: Fuel efficiency in miles per gallon on the highway.
+    City MPG: Fuel efficiency in miles per gallon in the city.
+    Popularity: Popularity score of the car.
+    MSRP: Manufacturer's suggested retail price.

-Key Objectives:
+Key Steps

-    1. To clean and prepare the data for analysis by removing duplicates and handling missing values.
-    2. To analyze the relationships between various car attributes (like MSRP, Year, Transmission Type, etc.).
-    3. To identify outliers in the dataset and understand their significance.
-    4. To visualize the data using scatter plots, histograms, and heatmaps.
+    Data Cleaning:
+        Removed duplicate records based on important features like Make, Model, Year, etc.
+        Handled missing values by removing or imputing null values in key columns such as Engine Fuel Type, Engine HP, and Engine Cylinders.

+    Visualization & Analysis:
+        Outliers: I identified outliers in the MSRP (price) column and verified that both the highest and lowest values (e.g., a buggati priced at $2,065,902 and a Dodge priced at $2,000) were accurate.
+        Scatter Plots: Visualized relationships between MSRP and features like Driven Wheels to observe trends and clusters.
+        Bar Graphs: Used bar graphs to show the frequency of car manufacturers (Make) and other categorical variables.
+        Heatmap: Built a heatmap to show correlations between numerical variables like Engine HP, city mpg, and highway MPG.

+    Findings:
+        Outliers: Identifying and analyzing the outliers helped me distinguish between human errors and legitimate extreme values, crucial in ensuring data accuracy.
+        Trend Insights: Scatter plots and bar graphs helped me uncover trends in car pricing, efficiency, and popularity across different car types.

+Tools Used

+    Python: Core language for the project.
+    Pandas: Used for data manipulation and cleaning.
+    Matplotlib: Visualizing data through graphs.
+    Seaborn: Enhanced visualizations such as heatmaps.

+Learning Outcomes

+This project allowed me to:

+    Deepen my understanding of data cleaning processes, especially dealing with null and duplicate values.
+    Explore how visualizations like scatter plots, bar graphs, and heatmaps can communicate complex data insights.
+    Gain more experience working with outliers and understanding their impact on the analysis.

 Dataset

-The dataset consists of several columns such as:

-    Make: Manufacturer of the car.
-    Model: The model name of the car.
-    Year: The manufacturing year.
-    Transmission Type: The type of transmission (e.g., automatic, manual).
-    Driven Wheels: Type of drive system (e.g., front-wheel, rear-wheel).
-    Vehicle Size & Style: Categorization based on the car size and style.
-    MSRP: Manufacturer’s suggested retail price.

-Key Findings

-    Outlier Detection:
-        Outliers were identified in the MSRP column.
-The highest value was $2,065,902, which was verified as accurate and not due to data entry errors.
-The lowest value was $2000, attributed to a Dodge vehicle, and was also accurate.
-    Data Cleaning:
-        Null values were handled by either removing rows or filling in missing data where appropriate.
-        Duplicates were identified and removed based on a subset of columns (Make, Model, Year, etc.).
-    Visualizations:
-        Scatter Plots: Showed relationships between Driven Wheels and MSRP.
-        Histograms: Displayed the frequency distribution of MSRP values.
-        Heatmaps: Highlighted correlations between different numeric features.

-Visualizations

-Some key visualizations used in this project:

-    Boxplot: To visualize the spread and identify outliers in the MSRP column.
-    Scatter Plot: To understand the relationship between Driven Wheels and MSRP.
-    Histogram: To check the distribution of car prices (MSRP).
-    Heatmap: To observe correlations between features like MSRP, Year, etc.

-Tools & Libraries

-The following Python libraries were used for this analysis:

-    Pandas: For data manipulation and analysis.
-    Matplotlib: For creating static, animated, and interactive visualizations.
-    Seaborn: For statistical data visualization.

-Conclusion

-This project provided insights into how different car attributes affect their market price (MSRP).
-Handling outliers and cleaning data were key tasks, and visualizations helped uncover patterns and trends in the dataset.
+You can find the dataset here: https://www.kaggle.com/datasets/CooperUnion/cardataset